-- Connecticut ranked sixth in business environment by U.S. News and World Report. - Connecticut ranked fifth best state for healthcare access, quality, and public health by U.S. News and World Report. - Connecticut ranked ninth for public safety by U.S. News and World Report. - · Connecticut ranked eighth for lowest crime and incarceration according to U.S. News and World Report. - Connecticut ranked seventh best state for gender equality according to U.S. News and World Report. - Connecticut is home to 46 top colleges and universities.
+- Connecticut ranked fifth in business environment by U.S. News and World Report. - Connecticut ranked third best state overall in healthcare access, quality, and public health by U.S. News and World Report. - Connecticut ranked fifth for public safety by U.S. News and World Report. - · Connecticut ranked sixth for lowest crime and incarceration according to U.S. News and World Report. - Connecticut ranked third for internet access according to U.S. News and World Report. - Connecticut is home to 44 top colleges and universities. - Connecticut ranked first in top company headquarters per capita according to U.S. News and World Report.

 Connecticut also continues to be a leader in the field of high-tech manufacturing, producing submarines, helicopters, jet engines and parts, electronics, computer equipment and electronic machinery.
 Much of Connecticut's manufacturing is for the military and the outlook for Connecticut's defense industry remains strong.
-According to the state's Office of Military Affairs (OMA), Connecticut ranked seventh overall in total defense spending, and third in defense spending as a percentage of state gross domestic product (GDP).
-OMA's Annual Report for Fiscal Year 2021-2022 notes that Connecticut was ranked sixth among all states in total defense spending at \$23.6 billion.
-The largest was a \$8.7 billion contract to Electric Boat for Virginia-class submarines.
+According to the U.S. Department of Defense (DoD) for federal fiscal year 2023, Connecticut ranked sixth overall in total defense spending, third in defense spending as a percentage of state gross domestic product, and second in defense spending per capita among states.
+Contracts awarded to Connecticut defense manufacturers reached a new all-time high in fiscal year 2023, totaling \$24.3 billion.
+Electric Boat was the largest recipient of DoD obligations in the state at \$10.5 billion, followed by RTX Corporation, which makes the F135 engines for F-35 Joint Strike Fighter jets, at \$8.5 billion.
+Electric Boat is the prime contractor and lead shipyard for all Navy nuclear-powered submarine programs, including the Virginia-class attack submarine and Columbia-class ballistic-missile submarine.